Safari (African) Crafts and Learning Activities for Kids

 Join this little girl on a hair-raising safari in her sturdy jeep through herds of wildebeest, detours around buffalo, and through crocodile infested swamps.
 Take a break and somersault with chimpanzees and help gorillas make their beds.
 If you can't find this book at your local library, you can buy it at Amazon.com.
 Starry Safari by Linda Ashman.

 1. Word Safari Race - Before class write your children's vocabulary or spelling words on index cards.
 Place them in a curving line across a bulletin board that has been decorated to look like an African Savanna with wild animals and acacia trees.
-Have your children color a Jeep Picture (Printing Problems?)and then write their names on the jeep.
+Have your children color a Jeep Picture (Printable patterns available to members.)and then write their names on the jeep.
 Place the jeep at the beginning of the line of words.
 Move the jeep across the line of words as your child learns to spell or say the words.
 See who can learn all his or her words first and get to the end of the line first.
 If you have two different ages of children, you can use different lines of words with different levels of difficultly.
 This pattern is available to members only.
 Click on the link above.

 2. Find Rhyming Words - Read "Starry Safari" and have your children make a list of all the rhyming words in the story.